top of page

 What Is an Academic Credential Evaluation?

-A credential evaluation is a professional report that explains what your foreign education equals in the U.S. education system.
+An academic credential evaluation is a professional report that explains what your foreign education equals in the U.S. education system.

 It is often used to confirm if your degree is equivalent to a: